Install percona-release¶

 - yum for Red Hat Enterprise Linux and compatible derivatives (including CentOS, Oracle Linux, Amazon Linux AMI, etc.)

-Find information about supported platforms on the Percona Release Lifecycle Overview.
+You can find information about the supported platforms on the Percona Release Lifecycle Overview page.

 If you are running a DEB-based distribution, such as Debian or Ubuntu Linux, use